hollina/scul/README.md

 SCUL procedure.
 The tutorial also provides a simple comparison of the SCUL method to the traditional synthetic control method.

-More details on SCUL can be found in our working paper, (link to be posted 3 May 2020).
+More details on SCUL can be found in our [working paper](https://doi.org/10.31235/osf.io/fc9xt).
 The paper, joint with Coady Wing, desribes identification assumptions and recommendations for key—and normally ad hoc—decisions that arise in most synthetic control studies.
 The paper then describes the SCUL method and uses the procedure to estimate how recreational marijuana legalization affects sales of alcohol and over-the-counter painkillers, finding reductions in alcohol sales.

 ## What is a synthetic control?